xenify-io/litepaper/README.md

 ## 🌊 Subsequent Liquidity Cycles

 Our protocol is designed to ensure the perpetual growth of ETH protocol-owned liquidity with each subsequent cycle.
-From the second cycle onwards, the ETH obtained daily through burn fees, native fees, swap fees, and recycling activities will be used to support ETH liquidity proliferation.
-Within this framework, 100% of the ETH is used to market-buy and burn XNF.
-Simultaneously, the equivalent amount of WETH, which was utilised for the buyback and burn of XNF, is allocated to the protocol-owned pool.
+From the second cycle onwards, a large portion of the ETH obtained daily—through burn fees, native fees, swap fees, and recycling activities—will be used to support ETH liquidity growth.
+Within this framework, ETH is used to market-buy and burn XNF; simultaneously, the equivalent amount of WETH, which was used for the buyback and burn of XNF, is injected into the protocol-owned pool.
 This action results in a significant increase in WETH within the WETH-XNF liquidity pool, ensuring comprehensive coverage across the entire protocol-owned range.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)